pmpinto/blog/_posts/2020-04-06-just-got-tested-for-covid-19.md

 title: Just got tested for COVID-19
 date: 2020-04-06 01:00:00 +0100
 categories: [health, covid-19]
-custom_excerpt: Ever since I started to work, I felt like there were little things I would like to share and ramble about.
-A few years later I even stumbled upon a Medium article that got me into a life-changing experience.
+custom_excerpt: A week ago, I started to feel some symptoms that you might have heard about as being connected to COVID-19, such as having a runny nose, coughing and some difficulty breathing especially during the night.
 image:
   path: assets/images/posts/just-got-tested-for-covid-19/cover.png
   width: 1200